If you’re keen to cut for a cause, this is what you need to know before chopping your locks.

-Hong Kong offers plenty of ways for us to donate our time and effort, but when it comes to hair donations, the resources are limited.
+This city offers plenty of ways for us to donate our time and effort, and in recent years, we’ve seen more and more people in Hong Kong looking to donate their hair to make wigs or hairpieces.
+When it comes to hair donations, Hong Kong’s resources are limited, but you can still make an impact by donating to other locations across the globe.
 If you’re considering cutting your hair for a charity or non-profit, here are some things to know beforehand…

 Read more: Top 10 Hairdressers in Hong Kong